 Business Education

-The Business Education, Digital Media, Media Design and Computer Technology courses fit under the Applied Design, Skills and Technologies (ADST) curriculum.
+The Business Education, Digital Media, Media Design, and Computer Technology courses fit under the Applied Design, Skills, and Technologies (ADST) curriculum.
 In Business Education and Computer Technology, we encourage:

-• Creative/critical thinking in both independent and collaborative activities
+- Creative and critical thinking in both independent and collaborative activities

 BUSINESS AND COMPUTER TECHNOLOGY EDUCATION 8 (MADCT08)